vogelino/data-2-resilience/README.md

 - Base locale is German (`de`) as configured in `.typesafe-i18n.json`
 - Run `pnpm run typesafe-i18n` after adding or modifying strings to regenerate type definitions
 - Add new translations in `src/i18n/{locale}/index.ts` files

+---

+## Data Security and Protection

+The Data2Resilience application takes data security and protection seriously.
+Here are some of the measures in place to ensure sensitive data is properly secured:

+### Limited Use of Sensitive Data

+The application does not collect, store, or process any sensitive personal data.
+The only user-specific data used are:
+- Locale preferences (for internationalization)
+- Theme preferences (light/dark mode)
+- Last sidebar state

+These preferences are stored client-side using web standard localStorage and are not transmitted to any servers.

+### No User Authentication

+The app does not implement any user authentication or authorization system.
+There are no user accounts, logins, or server-side user-specific data stored.

+### Secure API Communication

+All communication with backend APIs is done over HTTPS to encrypt data in transit.
+The app interacts with the following API endpoints:
+- `https://api.data2resilience.de` - for retrieving sensor metadata and measurements
+- `https://geoweb1.digistadtdo.de/doris_gdi/geocoder` - for geocoding functionality within Dortmund

+No sensitive data is sent to these APIs.
+Received data is validated using strict Zod schemas before using in the application.

+### Limited Client-Side Data

+Sensor metadata and measurements are only fetched on-demand as the user interacts with the application.
+Data is not preloaded or stored client-side beyond the user's current browsing session.

+### Environment Variables

+Sensitive configuration like API keys are stored in environment variables (`.env` files) which are not checked into source control.
+Different environment files are used to configure the app for development (`.env`), preview deployments (`.env.preview`) and production (`.env.production`).

+### Secure Deployment

+The application is deployed on Vercel which provides a secure and compliant hosting environment:
+- HTTPS enabled on all deployments
+- Vercel DDoS protection
+- Segregated environments for production and preview deployments